Jack Bateman, B.Sc., Ph.D.

 Jack is interested in fostering relationships between college professors in order to incorporate a greater discussion of the ethical, legal and social issues that surround human genetics into college-level curricula.
 Jack is currently a Samuel S. Butcher Associate Professor of Natural Sciences at Bowdoin College in Brunswick, Maine.
 He received a Bachelor of Science degree from Dalhousie University in Halifax, Nova Scotia, and a Ph.
 D. in Cellular and Developmental Biology from Harvard University.

 Nina’s interests include pediatric medicine, the clinical implementation of genetic technologies, and genetics education.
-She received her B.A. from Colby College and is currently a second-year medical student at Harvard Medical School.
+She received her B.A. from Colby College and M.D. from Harvard Medical School.
 She has completed research in pediatric genetics and inherited mitochondrial disorders in the labs of Dr. Lewis Holmes and Dr. Vamsi Mootha, respectively.

 Donna is passionate about healthcare, technology, research, and public policy.
 Donna holds an M.S. in Bioethics from Columbia University, where her research focused primarily on public health, privacy, and emerging health technologies.
-She is currently a J.D.
-Candidate concentrating in Health Care Law and Compliance at Seton Hall Law School.
+She received her J.D. from Seton Hall Law School, concentrating in Health Care Law and Compliance.
 As a past visiting scholar at the Hasting’s Center and research participant at the Yale University Center for Bioethics, her work has explored the role of social media in epidemic response, as well as the use of digital health tools to promote individual and population health outcomes.

 Dustin is interested in the genetic basis of cognition, behavior, and moral intuitions.
 He was a Medical Ethics Fellow in the Department of Global Health and Social Medicine at Harvard Medical School, a Non-Stipendiary Fellow in the Program on Science, Technology and Society at the Harvard Kennedy School of Government, and a Visiting Researcher at the Center for the History and Philosophy of Science at Boston University (2011/2012).
 Before coming to Harvard, Dustin was a bioinformatics engineer at the Dana Farber Cancer Institute, where he was on the Ethics Advisory Committee and won the hospital’s Ethics Award in 2012.
 Dustin previously was a Senior Scientist with Life Technologies.
 He holds a Ph.D. in Molecular Biology, Cell Biology, and Biochemistry (MCBB) from Boston University where he attended as a Dean’s Fellow, and a B.S. in Microbiology from Penn State, where he was a Schreyer Scholar and a McNair Scholar.